 There is no difference in the number of cooks eligible for engagement as per norms.
-There are 27375 actually engaged.
+Presently, 26532 cooks are actually engaged in all primary and upper primary schools.

 2.7.4 System and mode of payment of honorarium to cook-cum-helpers and implementing agencies viz.
 NGOs / SHGs / Trust / Centralized kitchens etc.